An ancient system hidden in the Galactic plane?: Hints of chemically peculiar properties

-The median absolute deviation (MAD) of the [X/Fe] distributions have been computed to quantify how different the dispersion of the chemical ratios of our targets is relative to the MW halo, to the MW bulge, to stars from the Ursa Minor (UMi) dwarf galaxy, and to an ensemble composed of stars from UMi and Draco (Dra) dwarf galaxies.
+These MADs ratios are displayed in Figure~\ref{Fig:MAD}, which has been splitted in two panel for an easier reading.
 UMi and Dra have been chosen because they are among the systems with the highest number of measured species in the same metallicity range as our sample.
-The outlier, J110847.18$+$253047.2, is removed from this exercise, as well as the peculiar stars (not outliers) described in Section~\ref{sec:tree_out}.
-The peculiar stars have been removed as some of their [X/Fe] might be larger due to binarity (1 CEMP) or evolutionary phases (2 HBs), and not strictly linked to the chemical evolution of their formation site.
+The chemo-dynamical outlier, J110847.18$+$253047.2, is removed from this exercise, as well as the other CEMP or Sr-rich stars described in Section~\ref{sec:tree_out}.
+Peculiar stars have been removed as some of their [X/Fe] might be larger due to binarity (1 CEMP) or evolutionary phases (2 HBs), and not strictly linked to the chemical evolution history.
 Similarly, HB and CEMP stars have been removed from the comparison compilations.
 Comparison stars have been selected to reproduce the ranges of \FeH{} and stellar parameters as our restricted sample.

-The ratios of the MAD between the MW halo, the MW bulge, UMi, UMi~$+$~Dra over our targets (\textit{Loki}) are shown in Figure~\ref{Fig:MAD}, as well as the MAD ratio between the MW halo and UMi.
-In this space, a ratio greater than 1 implies a smaller spread in the [X/Fe] distribution for stars in the denominator.
-Figure~\ref{Fig:MAD} shows that the ratios of the MADs is always larger than 1 when comparing the MW halo from \citet[][red squares]{LiH22} to our targets, except for Ni ($\sim0.8$).
+In this MAD ratio space, a value greater than 1 implies a smaller spread in the [X/Fe] distribution for stars in the denominator.
+Figure~\ref{Fig:MAD} shows that the ratios of the MADs is always larger than $\gtrsim1.4$ when comparing the MW halo from \citet[][red squares]{LiH22} to our targets (red squares).
 The \citet{LiH22} sample is preferred over the SAGA, since the former is homogeneously observed and analysed, and the instrument has similar resolution as ESPaDOnS.
 Therefore, the spread observed in the \citet{LiH22} sample should be more similar to the intrinsic dispersion of the MW than what we would obtain from the SAGA dataset.